-A good SDD should include the following information at a minimum.
+A good SDD should include the following information at a minimum:

-Finalizing the SDD for RPA
+Finalizing the SDD for RPA Development

-You now have an approved PDD and SDD, and you are ready to begin the next phase of the engagement: development and testing.
+You now have an approved PDD and SDD, and you are ready to begin the next phase of the engagement: RPA development and testing.
 And during this phase, you’ll also have identified opportunities for general process improvement, using RPA as a wedge to separate operational excellence projects.

-It doesn’t stop there though.
+It doesn’t stop there, though.

 You have most likely defined many processes viable for automation.
 To keep the “RPA Factory” moving and the developers busy, you need to document, design and approve the next process(es) — kind of a “wash, rinse, repeat” cycle.